Image:Owen Morse/Saudi Aramco World/PADIA.

 The Minor

-At least six courses units on the Middle East, to be chosen from the published list of relevant courses, and including the following:
+At least six course units on the Middle East including the following:

 Transfer Credit